Virtual-Domain-driven-design/domain-driven-design-heuristics/index.md

 ---
-title: Heuristics to use in your software design
+title: Domain-Driven Design Heuristics to use for software design
-excerpt: "Powered by the Virtual Domain-Driven Design community"
+excerpt: "DDDHeuristics is powered by the Virtual Domain-Driven Design community"
 layout: splash
 header:
   actions: